CAA’s Solo Traveller Club is Sicily-bound! Find out what makes this southern region of Italy so spectacular for Tina Richardson, the Solo Club Guru.

 Organized crime and its criminal affiliations have been linked to Italy, especially Southern Italy, for centuries.
 Stories abound of how Sicilians, with their island ruled until the mid-19th century by a long list of foreign invaders, banded together in groups to protect themselves and mete out their own particular brand of justice.
 This alone has been the makings of some very interesting aperitivo-conversations.

 Italy is world renowned for FOOD, and Sicily is no exception.
 But I can’t pick just one dessert!
 Cannoli comes to mind first, a sweet pastry filled with a creamy centre.
-But if that sounds too filling you can go for a granita, a flavored shaved ice that is the perfect end to hearty Italian meal.
+But if that sounds too filling you can go for a granita, a flavoured shaved ice that is the perfect end to hearty Italian meal.
 But the true Sicilian masterpiece, in my opinion is the cassata.
 A sponge cake moistened with fruit juice or liqueur, layered with ricotta and decorated with candied fruit.

 Okay, so FOOD!